bioinfo-pf-curie/ChIP-seq/README.md

 N E X T F L O W  ~  version 20.01.0
 ======================================================================
-Chip-seq v1.0.0
+Chip-seq v1.0.1
 ======================================================================

 Usage:

+nextflow run main.nf --reads '*_R{1,2}.fastq.gz' -profile conda --genomeAnnotationPath '/data/annotations/pipelines' --genome 'hg19'
-nextflow run main.nf -profile test,toolsPath --genome 'hg19'
+nextflow run main.nf --samplePlan 'sample_plan.csv' --design 'design.csv' -profile conda --genomeAnnotationPath '/data/annotations/pipelines' --genome 'hg19'

 Mandatory arguments:
---reads [file]                     Path to input data (must be surrounded with quotes) --samplePlan [file]                Path to sample plan file if '--reads' is not specified --genome [str]                     Name of genome reference -profile [str]                     Configuration profile to use.
+--reads [file]                     Path to input data (must be surrounded with quotes) --samplePlan [file]                Path to sample plan file if '--reads' is not specified --genome [str]                     Name of genome reference.
+See the `--genomeAnnotationPath` to defined the annotations path -profile [str]                     Configuration profile to use.
 Can use multiple (comma separated)

 Inputs:
---design [file]                    Path to design file for downstream analysis --singleEnd [bool]                 Specifies that the input is single end reads --spike [str]                      Name of the genome used for spike-in analysis
+--design [file]                    Path to design file for downstream analysis --singleEnd [bool]                 Specifies that the input is single end reads --fragmentSize [int]               Estimated fragment length used to extend single-end reads.
+Default: 200 --spike [str]                      Name of the genome used for spike-in analysis

 References           If not specified in the configuration file or you wish to overwrite any of the references given by the --genome field